 I have conducted collaborative research with municipal, First Nations, provincial and federal agencies and a wide range of industries.
 Right now I am working on rehabilitating a mine pit lake in the Northwest Territories, assessing the effects of reservoir operations on fisheries, and the viability of using water caps to isolate tailings from the oil sands industry.

 Water management affects so many industries.
 Most of British Columbia’s economy is driven by activities – like mining, hydroelectricity, forestry, fisheries and agriculture – where water and water management are significant issues.
 Graduates of this program will be in an excellent position to help develop innovative solutions to water management.

 Dr. Greg Lawrence has been a faculty member at UBC since 1987.
-Focusing on the impact of the fluid mechanics of inland and coastal waters on water quality, chemistry and biology, Greg is investigating techniques to minimize the environmental impact of waste discharge and is restoring and rehabilitating lakes and other water systems that have been polluted.
+Focusing on the impact of the fluid mechanics of inland and coastal waters on water quality, chemistry and biology, Dr. Lawrence is investigating techniques to minimize the environmental impact of waste discharge and is restoring and rehabilitating lakes and other water systems that have been polluted.
 He was elected Fellow of the Canadian Academy of Engineering in 2011 and the Canadian Society for Civil Engineering in 2012, and is the recipient of numerous awards, including the Camille Dagenais Award for his contributions to the development and practice of hydrotechnical engineering in Canada (2011), the BC Premier’s Award (2010) and the Journal of Environmental Engineering Editor’s Award (2001).
-Greg also served as an elected faculty member on the Board of Governors of UBC from 2001-2008.
+Dr. Lawrence also served as an elected faculty member on the Board of Governors of UBC from 2001-2008.